skroged/hass-orei-hdmi-matrix/README.md

    - **Username**: Usually `Admin` (default)
    - **Password**: Usually `admin` (default)

+### Configuring Inputs and Outputs

+After the initial setup, you can configure your inputs and outputs:

+1. Go to **Settings** → **Devices & Services**
+2. Find your OREI HDMI Matrix integration
+3. Click the **Configure** button (gear icon)
+4. Configure each input and output:
+   - **Input Names**: Give meaningful names to your inputs (e.g., "Living Room Apple TV", "Gaming Console", "Cable Box")
+   - **Output Names**: Name your outputs (e.g., "Living Room TV", "Bedroom TV", "Office Monitor")
+   - **Output Enabled**: Enable/disable outputs you don't want to control

+### Input/Output Configuration

+- **Inputs**: Each of the 8 inputs can be given a custom name to make them easier to identify
+- **Outputs**: Each of the 8 outputs can be:
+  - Given a custom name
+  - Enabled or disabled (disabled outputs won't appear as entities)
+  - Configured to show only specific inputs (all inputs available by default)

 ## Usage

-After configuration, you'll have 8 select entities created:
+After configuration, you'll have select entities created for each enabled output:

-- `select.output_1_input` - Choose input for Output 1
+- `select.living_room_tv_input` - Choose input for Living Room TV (if you named Output 1 "Living Room TV")
-- `select.output_2_input` - Choose input for Output 2
+- `select.bedroom_tv_input` - Choose input for Bedroom TV (if you named Output 2 "Bedroom TV")
-- ... and so on for all 8 outputs
+- ... and so on for all enabled outputs

-Each select entity will show the available inputs (Input1, Input2, etc.) and allow you to change which input is connected to that output.
+Each select entity will show the available inputs with their configured names and allow you to change which input is connected to that output.

+### Device Organization

+Each output appears as its own device in Home Assistant, making it easy to:
+- Organize in dashboards by room or location
+- Create automations specific to each display
+- Control individual outputs independently

 ### Example Automation